LoponteHF/GlycoGenius_GUI/README.md

 ![GlycoGenius banner](./banner.png "GlycoGenius")

-# GlycoGenius - Glycomics Data Analysis Tool
+# GlycoGenius - The Ultimate Glycomics Data Analysis Tool

 GlycoGenius is a python script that aims to be an all-in-one solution for data analysis of N- and O-glycomics full scan or DDA data.